-Section 121(d) of CERCLA and NCP §300.430(f)(1)(ii)(B) require that remedial actions at CERCLA sites at least attain legally applicable or relevant and appropriate federal and state requirements, standards, criteria, and limitations which are collectively referred to as "ARARs," unless such ARARs are waived under CERCLA section 121(d)(4).
+Section 121(d) of CERCLA and NCP § 300.430(f)(1)(ii)(B) require that remedial actions at CERCLA sites at least attain legally applicable or relevant and appropriate Federal and State requirements, standards, criteria, and limitations identified at the time of ROD signature, which are collectively referred to as "ARARs," unless such ARARs are waived under CERCLA section 121(d)(4).

-Alternatives 3, 4, and 5 comply with the location specific ARAR regarding open detonation of consolidated MEC (40 CFR 264.601 [(Miscellaneous Treatment Units)]) since each of these alternatives provides a mechanism for consolidating, detonating, and removing MEC.
-Alternatives 1 and 2 do not include MEC removal, and therefore this ARAR is not applicable to those alternatives.
+Alternatives 3, 4, and 5 comply with the location-specific ARAR regarding open detonation of consolidated MEC (40 CFR 264.601 [Miscellaneous Treatment Units]) since each of these alternatives provides a mechanism for consolidating, detonating, and removing MEC.
+Alternatives 1 and 2 do not include MEC removal; therefore, this ARAR is not applicable to those alternatives.